pablocavalcanteh/python-design-patterns/README.md

   - **Bridge**

+    Provides a proxy object for another object to control access to it.

   - **Façade**

     Provides a unified interface to a set of interfaces in a subsystem.
 The Façade defines a higher-level interface that makes the subsystem easier to use.